verse-lab/toychain/README.md

 # Toychain

-An Coq implementation of a minimalistic blockchain-based consensus protocol.
+A Coq implementation of a minimalistic blockchain-based consensus protocol.

+These source files are for the manuscript "Mechanising Blockchain Consensus" by G. Pirlea and I. Sergey, submitted for publication at CPP 2018.

 ## Building the Project